-Overall, the Company plant was found to be in a very tidy condition, with staff knowledgeable about processes and compliance requirements.
+Overall, the plant was found to be in a very tidy condition, with staff knowledgeable about processes and compliance requirements.
 Further liaison with the Company was also undertaken through inter-laboratory comparison exercises.
-Stream gauging to establish Kapuni Stream flows is planned to be undertaken by the Council in the upcoming monitoring period, this will replace the current flo-dar stream flow monitor.
+Stream gauging to establish Kapuni Stream flows was undertaken during summer low flows.
+A programme of increased flow gauging is planned to be undertaken by the Council.